Ottawa Accommodations

 Evidenced by archaeological findings, First Nations natives are thought to have occupied the island of Montreal since at least 4,000 years ago, and began cultivating maze around the year 1000 AD.
 Two centuries before the French arrived, the Saint Lawrence Iroquoians had established the village of Hochelaga at the foot of Mount Royal.
 On October 2, 1535, French explorer Jacques Cartier visited Hochelaga and estimated the population at over a thousand.
 Migration, European disease epidemics and intertribal wars were likely causes of the St Lawrence Iroquoians’ disappearance from the area, as reported by French explorer Samuel de Champlain circa 1603.
 In 1611, de Champlain set up a fur trading post named La Place Royale at present-day Pointe-à-Callière.
 Roman Catholics established a presence in the area in 1639.
 Montreal’s original name was Ville-Marie, which was founded on May 17, 1642, when French military officer Paul Chomedey de Maisonneuve became the settlement’s first governor.
 Shortly thereafter, the settlement was hit with Iroquois raids.
 About a decade after Ville-Marie’s founding, de Maisonneuve returned to France to round-up 100 volunteers to help boost the settlement’s colonial population.
 If the effort had failed, Ville-Marie was to be abandoned.
 The fur trade helped Ville-Marie survive, and by 1685 the settlement had grown to roughly 600 colonists.
 Also, the settlement benefitted as it became a base for further exploration.
 New France’s worst massacre occurred in 1689, when English-allied Iroquois attacked the Island of Montreal’s undefended, small settlement of Lachine.
 Part of the Beaver Wars, the Lachine massacre saw around 1,500 Mohawk warriors surprise attack Lachine on August 5th, resulting in 250 colonist casualties.
 In the early 18th century, Sulpician Order priests persuaded the Mohawks to move away from Ville-Marie’s fur trading post and settle at Kahnewake, Kanesatake and Akwesasne, all three of which remain present-day Mohawk territories.
 Until 1760, the territory remained in French control, but subsequently was surrendered to Great Britain following the Seven Years’ War.
 On November 13, 1775, during the American Revolution, Montreal fell to American forces led by Major General Richard Montgomery.
 American Continental Army Major General and eventual turn-coat Benedict Arnold, following Montgomery’s death at the Battle of Quebec, overtook American command of Montreal in April 1776.
 Southwest of Montreal, The Battle of the Cedars from May 18–27, 1776 between Great Britain / Quebec Haudenosaunee and The United Colonies resulted in a British-Haudenosaunee victory.
 Great Britain Captain George Forster subsequently advanced to Fort Senneville, one of Montreal’s outlying forts, but eventually withdrew to Quinze-Chênes.
 Benedict Arnold, previously entrenched in Montreal’s borough of Lachine, chased Forster and after a few skirmishes, a prisoner exchange was negotiated, though was never followed-through by Arnold.
 Benedict Arnold abandoned Montreal in June 1776, attempting to burn it down in the process, and withdrew to Fort Ticonderoga in New York.
 In 1832, Montreal was incorporated as a city.
 Two significant developments around this time were the Lachine Canal, which allowed ships to bypass the Lachine Rapids, and the Victoria Bridge, which established Montreal as a major railway hub.
 In the Golden Square Mile at the foot of Mount Royal, Montreal business leaders started to build homes in the 1850s, and by 1860, Montreal had become British North America’s largest municipality, as well as Canada’s economic and cultural center.
 Potable drinking water became a problem during the 19th century, when the city’s population increased rapidly.
 Drinking water had, until that point, been taken directly from the city’s harbor.
 A relatively significant increase in waterway traffic, however, deteriorated water quality.
 In the mid-1840s, the City of Montreal installed cisterns, which would hold and help purify St. Lawrence River water to be transported to desired locations.
 From 1844 to 1849, Montreal was the Province of Canada’s capital city.
 The city lost its status as capital, however, when a Tory mob, in opposition to the controversial Rebellion Losses Bill, burned down the city’s Parliament building on April 25, 1849.
 During World War I, an internment camp was set up at Immigration Hall.
 Following the war, prohibition in the United States benefitted Montreal taverns.
 Montreal’s Red-Light District, centered on the intersection of Saint Laurent Boulevard and Saint Catherine Street in the borough of Ville-Marie, helped give Montreal its Prohibition-era nickname, “Sin City”.
 During World War II, Canada’s federal government held Montreal Mayor Camillien Houde in a prison camp for his protests against conscription, and his urging of Montrealers to disobey the federal government’s registry of all men and women.
 In exile, the Luxembourg royal family resided in Montreal during the Second World War.
 Montreal’s population exceeded 1 million by 1951.
 In 1959, the Saint Lawrence Seaway’s opening, which allowed ships to bypass Montreal, ended the city’s economic dominance over other Canadian cities.
 Skyscrapers, expressways and a subway system developed during the 1960s, and Montreal’s hosting of the 1967 World’s Fair naturally helped boost the city’s economy.
 Unsurprisingly, given the city’s history, tensions between the French and English cultures ushered social and political changes during the 1970s.
 The 1976 October Crisis resulted in the departure of many of the city’s businesses and people.
 During the same year, Montreal hosted the 1976 Summer Olympics.
 On January 1, 2022, Montreal merged with 27 surrounding municipalities to form a unified city, which encompassed the entire Island of Montreal.

 Located at the Saint Lawrence and Ottawa Rivers’ confluence, the Island of Montreal is home to over 2 million “Montrealers”.
 Named after its triple-peaked Mount Royal, which tops-off at 761 feet above sea level, Montreal is a top North American international event host.
 Boasting one of Canada’s largest column-free exhibition halls, Montréal Convention Centre spans 7 floors at over 500,000 square feet altogether, with 113 multipurpose rental spaces.
 World-renowned Cirque de Soleil is headquartered in Montreal.
 Montreal is home to many pedestrian ways and hiking paths.
 In winter, cross-country skiing and snowshoeing make for fine outdoor activities.
 MTL neighborhoods, once independent cities, range in styles from cobblestoned, to French-colonial, to Gothic-revival to bohemian.
 19 large boroughs comprise Canada’s second-largest city.
 About 60% of Montreal’s population is bilingual in French and English.
 Also at around 60% is the city’s largest demographic, which is of European descent.
 Catholicism is the area’s predominate religion.
 Apart from hockey, the Montréal Alouettes of the Canadian Football League have won 8 championships.
 Home to a warm-summer humid continental climate, Montreal has warm / hot and humid summers, and snowy, cold and sometimes bitter / icy winters.
 Summer highs average close to 80 degrees Fahrenheit, while winters average in the lower 20s.
 Montreal’s record low is -36 degrees (-49 with the wind chill).
 Additional points of interest include Downtown Montreal, Tour de la Bourse (skyscraper / Montreal Exchange).
 Old Montreal (neighborhood est. 17th century), Place Jacques-Cartier (square), Place d’Armes (square), Montreal City Hall, McGill University, Université de Montréal, Port of Montreal Cruise Terminal and Habitat 67.
-Local foods are maple donuts, bagels, smoked meats, cheese curds, fois gras poutine (French fries made with duck fat), pâté chinois (similar to Shepard’s pie), tourtiere (meat pie traditional at Christmastime), cretons (breakfast pork spread), tarte au sucre (sugar pie) and pouding chomeur (maple pudding dessert created during the Great Depression).
+Local foods include maple donuts, bagels, smoked meats, cheese curds, fois gras poutine (French fries made with duck fat), pâté chinois (similar to Shepard’s pie), tourtiere (meat pie traditional at Christmastime), cretons (breakfast pork spread), tarte au sucre (sugar pie) and pouding chomeur (maple pudding dessert created during the Great Depression).
 Around since John Molson began exporting it from Montreal circa 1800, whiskey is popular to this day.
 The Canadian Caesar is a type of bloody Mary that pairs well with brunch, while lager beer such as Molson is widely enjoyed, particularly at Canadiens games.
 Coffee and hot chocolate are also hot items during winter months.
 With some background information on the area, it’s time for Montreal accommodations that will help make for a exciting trip.

 Manoir Sherbrooke